googleapis/google-cloud-ruby/google-cloud-dns/OVERVIEW.md

 ## Additional information

 Google Cloud DNS can be configured to use logging.
-To learn more, see the {file:LOGGING.md Logging guide}.
+To learn more, see the [Logging guide](LOGGING.md).